Parey Hut Love Movie Review: Maya Ali and Sheheryar Munawar's Feature Is a Stunning Cinematic Experience

 Sheheryar is definitely the new heartthrob of the nation.
 He’s the it boy you’ve been waiting for.
 His eyes and vulnerability express a lot and you can’t help but root for him and his struggle.

 Parey Hut Love is the story of a commitment-phobe, named Sheheryar, who's also a struggling actor.
 He falls in love with Saniya.
 The story is set up quite straightforwardly from the get-go, there's not much that you can delve into in terms of the twists and turns.
 But the way Asim Raza tells the story is picturesque and like a dip into a vast ocean of breathtaking tapestry.
-Whether it's the scenic valleys of Kashmir, the Turkish waters, or the ethnic wardrobe and styling by Ismail Farid and Umar Sayeed, every frame in the film is a treat.
+Whether it's the scenic valleys of Kashmir, the Turkish waters, or the ethnic wardrobe, every frame in the film is a treat.
+The ethnic wadrobe was done beautifully by Ismail Farid and Umar Sayeed, as was the styling by Haani Sharique.
+The value of the production design by Hina Farooqi also adds tremendous value to the aforementioned tapestry.

 Maya Ali's second feature film marks her as one of the best leading ladies in cinema right now.
 She looks, breathes and appears to be THE heroine of the modern day cinema in Pakistan.
 A lot of her emotional scenes are well-capitalized by Asim Raza.
 There is simplicity and tenderness without naïveté.
 She’s clearly made for the big screen.

 Ahmed Ali Butt with Parey Hut Love shows again that he is the master of his craft.
 There's truly no one like him in the business who can hold difficult scenes and create comedy out of a bad situation.
-Zara Noor Abbas, in her performance from Chhalawa to Parey Hut Love, shows she has plenty of variation even though both these girls display some level of hilarity and intensity, this girl still knows how to balance comedy and glamour at the same time.
+Zara Noor Abbas, in her performance from Chhalawa to Parey Hut Love, shows she has plenty of variation even though both these girls (Zara's role Haya in Chhalawa and Shabbo in Parey Hut Love) display some level of hilarity and intensity, Zara proves that it's indeed possible to balance comedy and glamour at the same time.

 Overall, Parey Hut Love is a film that is not a one-time watch.
 It is also a celebration of Lollywood, Pakistan's culture and has plenty of self-referencing jokes which make it a fun watch for everyone.
 It's really important to appreciate the fact that Pakistani cinema has come out of this little hole that it was in instead of showing films that are a lot like dramas.
 It has actually taken the strength of our dramas, which is the complexity of emotion as well as the sensitivity of our heroes and our heroines, and then moulding it on to the big screen, which Parey Hut Love does to perfection.